 Spring 2020 and Summer 2020 P/NP Policy Exception for Labor Studies Major/Minor Requirements

-Students may apply any approved and/or related Labor Studies course taken in Spring 2020 and Summer 2020 toward the Labor Studies major/minor requirements with a grade of Pass.
-All Labor Studies Courses offered this Spring have the option of Letter Grade or Pass/No Pass.
-Students are allowed to change the grading basis through Friday of Week 10 without petition or fee via MyUCLA.
-This policy only applies to courses taken in Spring 2020 and Summer 2020.
+Students may apply any approved and/or related Labor Studies course taken in Spring, Summer and Fall 2020 toward the Labor Studies major/minor requirements with a grade of Pass.
+All Labor Studies Courses offered this Fall have the option of Letter Grade or Pass/No Pass.
+Students are allowed to change the grading basis through Friday of Week 9 without petition via MyUCLA; normal fees will apply.
+This policy only applies to courses taken in Spring, Summer and Fall 2020.

 College Academic Counseling’s Pros and Cons of Taking a Class for Pass/No Pass